Robust Transfer Learning with Unreliable Source Data: Model

 We abbreviate $\varepsilon(z;\gamma,C_\gamma)$ as $\varepsilon(z)$ when there is no need to specify $\gamma$ and $C_\gamma$. \end{assumption}

 The expression in the expectation operator of \eqref{eq:ambiguity} can be divided into two factors.
 The first factor represents the distance between $\eta^Q(X)$ and $1/2$, which corresponds to the dual representation of the excess risk \eqref{eq:excessRisk}.
 The second factor is crucial for understanding transfer learning ambiguity.
 On one hand, the constraint $s(X)\leq C_\gamma|\eta^Q(X)-1/2|^\gamma$ indicates a lack of strong signal from the source data relative to the target data.
 On the other hand, the constraint $|\eta^Q(X)-1/2|\leq z$ describes the hard-to-classify boundary points of the target distribution.
+The target data in this region cannot significantly aid in classification.
 Therefore, our indicator precisely captures the challenging boundary region where classification becomes difficult using either the target or source data.
 As will be seen later, only the behavior around $z=0$ matters for the asymptotics of transfer learning.

 The ambiguity level $\varepsilon(\cdot)$ allows for the presence of unreliable source data, as it accounts for situations where $\eta^P$ may not consistently provide a strong signal compared to $\eta^Q$.
 Additionally, $\varepsilon(\cdot)$ controls the ambiguity with respect to the distance from $1/2$.
 The larger the ambiguity level, the harder the classification task.
 Note that by the margin assumption, a trivial upper bound of the ambiguity level is $\varepsilon(z)=C_\alpha z^{1+\alpha}$.